tek5030/lab-image-blending/lab-guide/1-get-an-overview.md

 - *main.cpp*

-  Starts lab 2, catches any exceptions and prints their error message on the console.
+  Starts the lab, catches any exceptions and prints their error messages on the console.

-- *lab_2.{h,cpp}*
+- *lab_image_blending.{h,cpp}*

-  Runs lab 2 and displays the results on screen.
+  Runs the lab and displays the results on screen.

 - *linear_blending.{h,cpp}*